wissemgrari/java-fx-cryptography/README.md

 ## Overview

 Cryptography is a Java-based project that utilizes JavaFX for the graphical user interface.
-The project is built using Maven.
+The application provides text and file cryptography using the AES (Advanced Encryption Standard) algorithm.

 ## Prerequisites